Noland Trail: A Relaxing Loop Hike Around The Mariners’ Lake in Newport News

 At the 5.3-mile mark, you’ll sidle up against Museum Drive, then pass the NOAA National Marine Sanctuary and the Mariners’ Museum, both on your right.

 In a few more steps, you’ll arrive at the parking area and your hike is complete.
-I can assure you that a hike along the Noland Trail is a lovely way to spend the day.
+This is a great trail and one that can be enjoyed by the entire family.

 Wrap-Up Notes

-From the parking area, this hike took me nearly two hours, including time spent snapping photos at bridges and overlooks.
+From the Mariners’ Museum parking lot, this hike took me nearly two hours, including time spent snapping photos at bridges and overlooks.

 As you pass the Mariners’ Museum, note that there are restrooms and a small cafĂ© inside with quick meals, snacks and cold drinks.